ltrr-arizona-edu/trishproject/src/pages/contact/contact_us/part2.md

 weight: 2
 ---

-Send your inquiry to ipanyush@Arizona.eduWe value all input - especially from those who truly are the future of scientific community Students and Early career scientists.
+Send your inquiry to ipanyush@Arizona.edu.
+We value all input - especially from those who are the future of the scientific
+community: students and early career scientists.

-For outreach materials
+For outreach materials,
-see TRISH brochures.
+see the TRISH brochures.